boldflight/BibleConverter/test_EPUB/output/judg.md

 ### The Lord’s Patience Runs Short

-[6] The Israelites again did evil in the Lord’s sight.
+[6] The Israelites again did evil in the **Lord**’s sight.
 They worshiped the Baals and the Ashtoreths, as well as the gods of Syria, Sidon, Moab, the Ammonites, and the Philistines.
-They abandoned the Lord and did not worship him.
+They abandoned the **Lord** and did not worship him.
-[7] The Lord was furious with Israel and turned them over to the Philistines and Ammonites.
+[7] The **Lord** was furious with Israel and turned them over to the Philistines and Ammonites.
 [8] They ruthlessly oppressed the Israelites that eighteenth year —that is, all the Israelites living east of the Jordan in Amorite country in Gilead.
 [9] The Ammonites crossed the Jordan to fight with Judah, Benjamin, and Ephraim.
 Israel suffered greatly.
-[10] The Israelites cried out for help to the Lord: “We have sinned against you.
+[10] The Israelites cried out for help to the **Lord**: “We have sinned against you.
 We abandoned our God and worshiped the Baals.”
-[11] The Lord said to the Israelites, “Did I not deliver you from Egypt, the Amorites, the Ammonites, the Philistines, [12] the Sidonians, Amalek, and Midian when they oppressed you?
+[11] The **Lord** said to the Israelites, “Did I not deliver you from Egypt, the Amorites, the Ammonites, the Philistines, [12] the Sidonians, Amalek, and Midian when they oppressed you?
 You cried out for help to me, and I delivered you from their power.
 [13] But since you abandoned me and worshiped other gods, I will not deliver you again.
 [14] Go and cry for help to the gods you have chosen!
 Let them deliver you from trouble!”
-[15] But the Israelites said to the Lord, “We have sinned.
+[15] But the Israelites said to the **Lord**, “We have sinned.
 You do to us as you see fit, but deliver us today!”
-[16] They threw away the foreign gods they owned and worshiped the Lord.
-Finally the Lord grew tired of seeing Israel suffer so much.
+[16] They threw away the foreign gods they owned and worshiped the **Lord**.
+Finally the **Lord** grew tired of seeing Israel suffer so much.

 ### An Outcast Becomes a General